raspiblitz/raspiblitz/FAQ.md

 For update you dont need to close any channels, remove funding or download the blockchain again.

+Here is a YouTube video tutorial on how to update: https://www.youtube.com/watch?v=Xvn0WQfHUdI

-Simply [Ddwnload the new RaspiBlitz SD card image](https://github.com/rootzoll/raspiblitz#installing-the-software) to your laptop and have an sd card writer ready.
+Simply [Download the new RaspiBlitz SD card image](https://github.com/rootzoll/raspiblitz#installing-the-software) to your laptop and have an sd card writer ready.
 Then login into your RaspiBlitz with SSH and:

 - main menu > OFF
 - remove power